Bachelor of Science

-Communication offers seven areas of emphasis.
+Communication offers eight areas of emphasis.

 - Students in health communication study internal and external communications in the healthcare environment.
 Students will learn how to (1) improve provider/patient interactions, (2) enhance communication within healthcare organizations, and (3) how to inform the public about healthcare issues, threats, and crises.

 - Students in journalism will develop writing and editing skills, including video reporting/editing skills; the ability to do in-depth research and reporting, a concern for people, a strong sense of autonomy, and a well-rounded understanding of important issues in their field through this program and through a liberal arts education.
 Students will also gain hands-on experience in journalism through participation in on-campus publications and/or through outside internships.